 The RCIP is a pilot program introduced to help rural Canadian communities attract and retain skilled workers.
 Rather than relying on federal-level rankings, this program allows local communities to take the lead.
-Communities identify their own labor shortages, designate employers, and recommend candidates who are committed to settling in their region.
+Communities identify their labour shortages, designate employers, and recommend candidates who are committed to settling in their region.

 As of 2025, 14 communities are either participating in or preparing to launch their RCIP programs, and more are expected to join.
 This unique framework makes the RCIP a compelling option for both foreign nationals and Canadian employers in rural areas.